 RQ3: How are students’ advertisement-clicking patterns associated with their online reading achievement?

 Across all participating education systems, on average, students who clicked on advertisements scored 502.1 points on the ePIRLS assessment while students who did not click on advertisements scored 537.5 points.
-As a point of reference, the centerpoint of the ePIRLS scale is 500 points.
+As a point of reference, the centerpoint of the scale is 500 points.

-In all participating education systems, students who clicked on advertisements scored significantly lower than their peers who did not click on advertisements, except in Singapore, where the gap was not statistically significantly different from zero.
+In all participating education systems, except in Singapore, students who clicked on advertisements scored significantly lower than their peers who did not click on advertisements.
+In Singapore, the gap was not significantly different from zero.
 The gap favoring students who did not click on advertisements ranged from 11.4 points in Norway to 89.7 points in Abu Dhabi.
 In the United States, the achievement gap was 20.5 points in favor of students who did not click on advertisements.

 RQ4: How are students’ advertisement-clicking patterns associated with time spent completing the assessment?